isomerpages/mlaw-psy/index.md

 notification: ""
 sections:
   - hero:
-      subtitle: A court-administered panel which psychiatrists must be on before they can give expert evidence in Singapore criminal court proceedings.
+      subtitle: A panel which psychiatrists must be on before they can give expert opinion evidence on psychiatry in Singapore criminal court proceedings.
       background: /images/hero-banner.png
       title: Panel of Psychiatrists
       button: About Us